XLSForm/xlsform.github.io/xlsform-standard.md

 ![](https://farm4.staticflickr.com/3794/13841015493_4076102e51.jpg)

-Check out the [Birds](https://ona.io/xlsforms/forms/Birds) XLSForm which illustrates the use of media files.
+Check out the [Birds](https://docs.google.com/spreadsheets/d/1Rxft3H3xl3M9bLFGR2XhXzt1ucyFmd0qFmOQ6FaqJw4/edit?usp=sharing) XLSForm which illustrates the use of media files.
+Click on the link to see the [Birds](https://l2sje.enketo.org/webform) webform in action on [Ona](https://ona.io)

 ### Cascading selects
 A lot of forms usually start out by asking the location of the form submission, with each location selection narrowing the subsequent location choices (e.g., state  >> district >> village).
 Instead of adding a **select_one** field for each one, you can use **cascade select** type questions.
 For example, you could automatically display cities in a **select_one** question based on the country selected in a previous question, without having to include any relevant logic.
 In order to use cascading selects, you will need to create a **choice_filter** column in your survey sheet and add the location attribute columns in your choices sheet.
 Check out an [example XLSForm here](https://docs.google.com/spreadsheet/ccc?key=0AjZ4hMHTat-YdFVpOWVBVWREUGdNVWZKbUl2akhfWkE&usp=sharing).